 BITC has a membership of over 600 businesses across Britain and Northern Ireland, each committed to continually embedding and improving their responsible business practice, working collectively to create lasting, beneficial impacts in their communities.

-Marc follows in the footsteps of Dan Beynon (Wales), Chris Chennell (North East) and Raj Sudan (London) who are all active members of BITC’s geographic leadership boards.
+Marc follows in the footsteps of Dan Beynon (Wales) and Chris Chennell (North East) who are also active members of BITC’s leadership boards in their respective regions.
 Living and breathing our own purpose to be a ‘force for good’ across the built environment, they continue to contribute to initiatives, such as the ‘Making Work Work’ campaign, that are addressing sustainability goals within these specific regions.

 Visit Business in the Community to find out more about how you can get involved, become a more responsible business, and play a part in shaping a better society.